-Electrons have a property called spin.
-I believe it is the result of their internal energy fragments spinning and related to the direction in which the electron is travelling.
-Some of the photons exchanged by electrons are spun off them and when many electrons have like directions of motion they spin out low level photon energies in the anti clockwise direction to their travel that are attracted back into the photon flows being exchanged by electrons.
+Magnetism: Electrons have a property called spin.
+I believe it is the result of their internal energy fragments spinning.
+The spin direction is related to the orientation of the electron, which in turn is associated with the direction in which the electron is travelling.
+Some of the photon energies exchanged by interacting electrons are spun out from them, and when many electrons have like directions of motion they spin out low level photon energies in an anti clockwise direction relative to their travel.

-The magnetic field that we see circling clockwise around a current carrying wire is actually photon energies being flung out from electrons with like direction spin as a result of their many like direction motions.
+Such photons are attracted back into the photon flows being exchanged by electrons so that the magnetic field we see circling clockwise around a current carrying wire is actually photon energies being flung out from electrons with like direction spin as a result of their many like direction motions.
 We see the magnetic field as circular, related to the current flow and diminishing with distance from the wire but the field is really of photon energies that spiral outward from electrons and then spiral inward to electrons.

-When the current related energy links are rising some of the driving energies go toward growing the magnetic field energy and when the current related energy links are falling the now collapsing magnetic field energy is trying to sustain the current flow.
+When the current related photon energy links are rising (current increasing) the associated increasing spin energies spend longer in and grow in size the magnetic field energy, delaying their support of the current flow.
+When the current related energy links are falling the collapsing magnetic field energy tries to sustain the current flow.
 This is precisely what self induction is.

-When two adjacent currents flow in opposite directions the circling photons passing between have like direction but want their own space and in pushing one another apart push the wires apart.
+When two adjacent currents flow in opposite directions the circling photons passing between the two wires have like direction but want their own space.
+The photon energies interact and push one another apart and in so doing push the wires apart.
 When currents flow in the same direction photon flows between them are in conflict and many choose to go around both wires and that draws the wires together.

 We should not think of neutrons, protons and electrons as being of fixed mass energies as they take on board and release photon energies that are general tiny relative to their mass energy.
 Nor should we think of photon energies as fixed.
 Like particle energies that interact via photons, photon energies interact by exchanging tiny portions of their energies.
 Magnetic photon energy interactions enable all electrical machines to work.